nimbix/jarvice-slurm-scheduler-dssr/connectors/dummy/README.md

 * `JARVICE_DUMMY_JOB_RUNNING_TIME`: set running time in seconds.
 Default is 10.
 * `JARVICE_DUMMY_JOB_QUEUED_TIME`: set queued time in seconds.
 Default is 5.
 * `JARVICE_DUMMY_JOB_FAILING_PERCENT`: set failing percentage ration.
 0 means all jobs will succeed, 100 means all will crash.
 Default is 50.
+* `JARVICE_JOBS_ARE_INTERACTIVE`: make jobs interactive, and return a localhost url.
+Default is 'False'.